Sensely/SDK-Web/README.md

 * The SDK can run in anonymous mode (no unique user, Sensely does not store responses) or with an authenticated user.
 * The partner app activates the Sensely UI and begin the conversation experience:
-    * The user proceeds through the conversation by interacting with the Sensely UI which generally takes up the full screen inside the app.
+    * The user proceeds through the conversation by interacting with the Sensely UI.
     * During the conversation, the sensely conversation engine will direct a user through a flow, described below.
 * Once the conversation has been completed:
-    * The results of the conversation are returned to the consuming app in JSON format.
+    * The results of the conversation are returned in JSON format.
 These results can also be recorded in Sensely’s backend if desired.

 ## Integration with Mayo Clinic symptom assessment tool